mgoldenisc/SynonymDetection/README.md

 This shows us that 'cowabunga' has been added to the vocabulary thanks to the retraining!

 There may be some updates to come while I fix/change some things in the module.
-Comments, advice, criticism, errors etc are all welcome, and you can feel free to message me on Teams about anything.
+Comments, advice, criticism, errors etc are all welcome, and you can feel free to reach out to me at michael.golden@intersystems.com